Should you lease or buy your next vehicle? This is a commonly asked question and one you may want to consider for more than just the tax benefits.

 - Monthly payments – Generally speaking, the monthly payments for a purchase finance are higher than a lease.
 Why?
 When you purchase the vehicle, you are borrowing the total amount of the car.
 A lease, on the other hand, is based on the difference between the purchase price and the value of the car at the end of the lease so the amount being financed is quite a bit less.
 However, when people go car shopping, they often compare the monthly payment of a purchase to a lease and often times because the lease is lower, they will upgrade which makes the lease payment higher in the end.
 For that reason, I have yet to see a difference in the monthly payment, whether it is leased or financed.

 - Buyout – Most leases will have a buyout option should you decide to keep it and in many cases, the buyout is more than the car is worth.
 If life happens and you are not in a position to re-lease or purchase, you may end up without a vehicle after making payments for a few years.

 - Lease restrictions – Many leases have an allowable amount of kms that can be driven and anything over and above are charged at a specified rate.
 Will you go over the allowed amount and have an extra payment when you go to renew the lease or turn in the car?

 Cash flow is always a consideration too.
 An article in the Globe and Mail, has a great illustration on the cost of purchasing vs. leasing.
 Basically, it showed that after 10 years you will potentially save about $14,000 plus the value of the car when you purchase as opposed to leasing.
-Of course, if you only consider your tax situation and want the BIGGEST write-off for tax purposes, provided the vehicle is used 100% for business, you may choose to get a lease which maximizes the $800/month.
+As the article was written in 2011, the numbers have obviously changed but it’s worth running the numbers using the current tax rates and options to determine what is best for your own situation.

 ***This blog is for information only and not to be used as tax advice or planning without first seeking professional advice.
 Information is subject to change without notice.